 covers, and describes the supported disclosure modes and formats.
 A consumer that finds an

-offering on Relay learns where to call Notary; nothing in the Relay code path issues
+offering on Relay learns where to call Notary.
+Relay owns registry source access and typed

 For delegated evaluation, Registry Manifest can also publish federation and